collective/lineage.index/README.txt

 click the `Update Catalog` button to populate the index and the catalog metadata.

 Gotchas
 =======

-The vocabulary caches all childsite titels until zope is restarted.
+The vocabulary caches all childsite titles until zope is restarted.
-If you add childsites you need to restart zope to make them show up in the vocabulary
+If you add childsites you need to restart zope to make them show up in the vocabulary.